 There are implications for the outdoor space too.
 An Outdoor Activity Centre has been proposed which envisions an area on the recreational field that provides hard-wearing and long lasting outdoor exercise equipment and new sporting facilities.
 These will help provide our children and teenagers with a modern space in which to meet, exercise and learn from each other in a small skate park facility.

 Features suggested for inclusion during the previous consultations include what follows below.
-Do you still agree with them?
-Are there other features that should be considered?
-Contact us and let us know!

 A Needs/Uses ‘Vision’ for the Village Hall itself